Mayo maker says it is no longer being probed by SEC, DOJ

 Hampton Creek, the maker of plant-based vegan offerings including Just Mayo and Beyond Eggs, was being looked into by the agencies after getting tipped off by a Bloomberg News article about the company's so-called "mayo buyback scheme."

 The article alleged contractors for the startup purchased jars of Hampton Creek's Just Mayo from stores to make the product appear more in demand than it actually was.
-Bloomberg reported that Hampton Creek expensed about $1.4 million for buybacks during a five month period in 2014.
+Bloomberg said Hampton Creek was expensing costs for buybacks in several expense categories, including one totaling $1.4 million over a five month period in 2014.

 That artificial demand helped the company raise its next round of funding from venture capitalists, according to the report.